akbrother02/CrownStack.github.io/_posts/2018-01-13-Core-Location.md

 ```
 CLLocationCoordinate2DMake(latitude, longitude)
 ```
-We can create cirle by passing these center and radius to MKCircle method. finally these circle will be added to mkMapView as shown in below screenshot.
+We can create cirle by passing these center and radius to MKCircle method.
+Finally these circle will be added to mkMapView as shown in below screenshot.Here we are taking multiple coordinates.

 <img src="/static/GeofenceRegion.png" alt="Drawing" style="width: 600px;"/>

-One delegate method is required to set up its view.We can set layout of circular region as we want.
+One delegate method is required to set up to define layout of circular region as we want.
 See the below screenshot.

 <img src="/static/RenderOverlayImage.png" alt="Drawing" style="width: 600px;"/>